alexpkeil1/qgcomp/README.md

-#### QGcomp: an alternative to weighted least squares that does not assume effects of all exposures go in the same direction.
-Works for linear and logistic models.
+#### QGcomp (quantile g-computation): an alternative to weighted quantile sums for estimating the effects of an exposure mixture that does not assume effects of all exposures go in the same direction.
+Works for continuous and binary outcomes.

 ### Quick start